stabldev/torrra/README.md

 docker run --rm -it stabldev/torrra:latest --jackett
 ```

 > Replace `--jackett` with your preferred provider flag.
+You can also pass URL and API key directly: `--jackett http://localhost:9117 your_api_key`.
 > You must mount any required config or download directories if needed.

 #### With Config and Downloads Folder Mounted